lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 Once we looked at the error, the problem was actually quite obvious, but let me give you a simplified overview of what we are doing with this Lambda.

 This Lambda is triggered by a Kinesis stream in which we publish custom metric data from all the other components of our application.
-The Lambda reads these metrics and publish them to CloudWatch using the [`PutMetricData` API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html).
+The Lambda reads these metrics and publishes them to CloudWatch using the [`PutMetricData` API](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html).

 ![Schematic of a Kinesis stream being processed by a Lambda to collect metrics and send them to CloudWatch](./boto3-custom-metrics-kinesis-lambda-cloudwatch.jpg)

-The issue is that, in our original implementation we took the naive approach of submitting 1 data point at the time.
+The issue is that in our original implementation we took the naive approach of submitting 1 data point at a time.
 Therefore, under load, we would be sending a large number of HTTP requests per second to AWS and we might end up being throttled.

-The solution to the problem is actually quite simple: we can reduce the total number of HTTP requests by sending batche containing multiple data points, rather then sending them one by one.
+The solution to the problem is actually quite simple: we can reduce the total number of HTTP requests by sending the data in batches containing multiple data points, rather than sending data points one by one.

 This is actually possible by using the same `PutMetricData` API from CloudWatch.